oliverselinger/failsafe-executor/README.md

 ## Monitoring the execution

-The each execution of a task can be observed by subscribing a listener at the `FailsafeExecutor`:
+The result of an execution can be observed by subscribing a listener at the `FailsafeExecutor`:

 ```java
 failsafeExecutor.subscribe(executionListener);